Low latency optical-based mode tracking with machine learning deployed on FPGAs on a tokamak: System design

 \subsection{Diagnostics and hardware}

 HBT-EP \cite{Maurer11PPCF} is a circular, ohmically heated, large aspect ratio tokamak (R/a $\sim$ 6).
 It has an on-axis toroidal magnetic field of 0.33~\mbox{T}, typical plasma currents of 15~\mbox{kA}, a major radius of 0.92~\mbox{m}, and a plasma minor radius of 0.15~\mbox{m}.
 Figure~\ref{fig:diagnostic_setup} shows the HBT-EP high-speed camera diagnostic setup.
 The setup consists of two Phantom S710 cameras which are capable of operating at frame rates between 100-400~\mbox{kfps}.
 The cameras are placed away from the toroidal field (TF) coils and measure visible light emissions, predominantly of the D-alpha line from the plasma edge \cite{Angelini15PPCF}, through a midplane glass viewing port using a fiber bundle and relay lenses.
-This system offers high flexibility and has been used to study MHD activities during the “flat-top” period \cite{Angelini15PPCF} or during disruptions \cite{Saperstein23thesis} through the use of different camera views, frame rates, and exposure settings.
+This system offers high flexibility and has been used to study MHD activities during the “flat-top” period \cite{Angelini15PPCF} or during disruptions \cite{Saperstein23thesis} through the use of different camera views, frame rates, and exposure settings. \yw{The high-speed cameras have the advantage of being external optical diagnostics, allowing them to be easily adjusted and maintained independent of the machine’s maintenance cycles.
+For this camera-based real-time mode tracking and control system, achieving microsecond-level fast diagnostic response time requires only ex-vessel components and a single viewing window to observe the plasma, rather than any in-vessel components such as additional distributed in-vessel magnetic sensors.}

 The Phantom S710 does not possess the capability to process the camera sensor readout; instead, a dedicated PCIe frame grabber card is required to capture and interpret the raw camera data into monochrome images.
 We use a Euresys Coaxlink Octo frame grabber card which utilizes the CoaXPress camera interface standard and implements its image processing capabilities on a Xilinx Kintex UltraScale KU035 FPGA.
 Euresys enables the user to also implement custom firmware on the card's FPGA through a reference design toolkit called CustomLogic~\cite{customlogic_software}.
 For this project, we leveraged this toolkit to implement our CNN on the frame grabber's FPGA and subsequently write the computed control request over the frame grabber's RS422 I/O pins.
 In placing the computation and output request generation on the acquisition card, we avoid the overhead associated with multiple PCIe hops, latency associated with standard processors, and the cost associated with developing a highly-custom solution.
 Currently, CustomLogic only supports the use of a single frame grabber card and one of the two available CXP-6 connection banks on the Coaxlink Octo card.
 This restricts us to using only one of the two available cameras in this real-time system and limits the maximum achievable frame rate compared to the passive diagnostic setup.